Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 	The [examples readme](../../examples) contains additional information about other commonly used `mcconfig` arguments for screen rotation and more.

-    Use the platform -p `simulator/moddable_four` with `mcconfig` to build for the Moddable Four simulator.
+    Use the platform -p `sim/moddable_four` with `mcconfig` to build for the Moddable Four simulator.

 <a id="moddable-features"></a>
-### Using the Moddable Four
+### Using Moddable Four

-The Moddable Four hardware is carefully designed to be usable for many applications without additional hardware.
-These hardware features include:
+The hardware and software in Moddable Four have been carefully designed to work together to support many kinds of applications without additional hardware.
+The hardware features include:

 * LED
 * Back button